- Fee assured

-Hearing, Balance, Hearing Aids, Tinnitus, Auditory Processing Disorder, earwax removal, Noise protection, Swim plugs, Music plugs, Sleep plugs, DIY plugs
+Hearing, Balance/Dizziness, Hearing Devices, Tinnitus, Auditory Processing Disorder, earwax removal, Noise protection, Swim plugs, Music plugs, Sleep plugs, DIY plugs

 Current NHS consultant posts held

-Jay has worked at the most of the speciality and super speciality hospitals in London including, Guy's and St Thomas', Great Ormond Street, Royal National, Charring Cross and ST George's Hospital.
-He also has worked in private settings at London Bridge and Wellington Hospitals and Harley Street.
+Jay has worked at the most of the speciality and super speciality hospitals in London including, Guy's and St Thomas', Great Ormond Street, Royal National, Charring Cross and St George's Hospital.

-- Auditory processing of speech and meaningful information
+- Auditory processing of speech for learning and listening

 In his spare time, Jay likes to read books, watch tennis (Wimbledon being the favourite!) and play squash/badminton.
-He loves travelling, photography.
-His most favourite thing to do at the moment is spending time with family-his wife and little son.
+He loves travelling and photography.
+His most favourite thing to do at the moment is spending time with family-his wife and son who has recently started school.